alexbnn/pki/README.md

 - **scep-server**: SCEP protocol implementation for device enrollment

 ### Data Persistence
-All data is stored in local folders for easy backup and management:
+All data is stored in Docker Volumes
-- `./easyrsa-pki`: PKI certificates and keys
-- `./postgres-data`: User database
-- `./redis-data`: Session cache
-- `./logs`: Application logs

 ### Security Features
 - **HTTPS enforcement** with self-signed certificates